 Trump touts Turkey cease-fire, even as it appears shaky

-WASHINGTON (AP) — President Donald Trump punched back Friday at criticism that his Syria withdrawal is damaging U.S. credibility, betraying Kurdish allies and opening the door for a possible resurgence of the Islamic State.
+WASHINGTON (AP) — President Donald Trump is pushing back at criticism that his Syria withdrawal is damaging U.S. credibility, betraying Kurdish allies and opening the door for a possible resurgence of the Islamic State.
 He touted a cease-fire agreement that seemed at risk as Turkey and Kurdish fighters differed over what it required and whether combat had halted.

-“We’ve had tremendous success I think over the last couple of days,” Trump declared.
+“We’ve had tremendous success I think over the last couple of days,” Trump declared Friday.
 He added that “we’ve taken control of the oil in the Middle East” -- a claim that seemed disconnected from any known development there.

 He made the assertion twice Friday, but other U.S. officials were unable to explain what he meant.

 Calling his Syria approach “a little bit unconventional,” the president contended that Turkish President Recep Tayyip Erdogan as well as the Syrian Kurdish fighters the Turks are battling agree that the U.S.-brokered cease-fire was the right step and were complying with it.

 “There is good will on both sides & a really good chance for success,” he wrote on Twitter.

 That optimism seemed at odds with Erdogan’s own words.
 He told reporters in Istanbul that Turkish forces would resume their offensive in four days unless Kurdish-led fighters withdraw “without exception” from a so-called safe zone 20 miles (30 kilometers) deep in Syria running the entire 260-mile (440-kilometer) length of the border with Turkey.